Federickg23/segFault/client/README.md

 3. `public_keys` will hold all the client's public keys.
 Same 'obviously' reason as above

-Clients need to first get a public key, which is done via the `generate_keys.sh` script.
+Clients need to first get a CSR, which is done via the `gen-csr.sh` script.

-Simply run `./generate_keys.sh [username]`
+Simply run `./gen-csr.sh [username]`

 You will be asked to choose a password for your private key.
-Both a public and private key will be generated.
+In addition, when generating the CSR, you MUST use your username as the common name, otherwise your certificate will have issues when trying to send messages.

 ### getcert